dnsimple/dnsimple-support/content/articles/supported-dns-records.markdown

 ## Limitations

 <note>
-CAA records are only supported on the DNSimple primary name servers (ns1.dnsimple.com through ns4.dnsimple.com).
+CAA records are only supported on the DNSimple primary name servers (ns1.dnsimple.com through ns4.dnsimple.com and ns4.dnsimple-edge.org).
 We don't support transferring CAA records to secondary name servers.
 </note>